Off to a Lifechanging Experience in Leipzig

 Hi everyone, I am Radiyah from Japan.
 I like traveling around the world and exploring new things.
-In order to record my experience and share them, I started blogging.
-I am currently learning German language in Leipzig and trying to see the world through my eyes.
+To record my experience and share them, I started blogging.
+I am currently learning German in Leipzig and trying to see the world through my eyes.
 I am so excited for what will happen while staying here.
-I am going to post my life, school and activities in Leipzig, and some nice places in Europe.
+I am going to post my life, school, and activities in Leipzig, and some nice places in Europe.

 Why Do I Study German?

 First, I will explain the reason I learn German.
 I have always wanted to learn foreign languages other than English, as I found learning languages very interesting.
 It is not just learning vocabulary or grammar, but I can learn new ways of seeing things and expressions.